-Papers will receive a grade of 1 point, $\frac{1}{2}$ point, or 0 points.
-Responses that show evidence of engagement with the readings, respond to the questions posed, and do not have major writing problems will receive full credit or one point.
-Responses that are incomplete or poorly written (do not show engagement with the readings or do not respond to the questions) will receive partial credit or $\frac{1}{2}$ point.
+Papers will receive a grade of 1 point, 1⁄2 point, or 0 points.
+Responses that 1)show evidence of engagement with the readings; 2) respond to the questions posed; and 3)do not have major writing problems will receive full credit or one point.
+Responses that 1)do not show engagement with the readings; or 2)do not respond to the questions; or 3)are poorly written will receive partial credit or 1⁄2 point.
 Points translate to grades as follows:

+'''

+More than 5=A+

+5=A

+4.5=B+

+4=B

+3.5=B-

+3= C+

+2.5=C

+2=C-

+1.5=D+

+1=D

+.5=D-

-More than 5=A+ 5=A 4.5= B+ 4=B 3.5=B-3= C+ 2.5=C 2=C-1.5=D+ 1=D .5=D-Below .5=not a passing grade
+Below .5=not a passing grade

+'''

-3. THREE SHORT IN-CLASS QUIZZES (20%).
+3. TWO SHORT IN-CLASS QUIZZES (20%).

-Each quiz will last approximately 30 minutes.
+Each quiz will last approximately 30-40 minutes.
 You will be asked to discuss and evaluate significant terms and concepts we have encountered in class materials and discussion.
 The quizzes are designed to help you retain, integrate, and evaluate the information and ideas we cover over the semester.
 There will be review sessions before each quiz.

-4. IN-CLASS PRESENTATION (15%)
+Make-up quizzes will only be scheduled for a documented medical or family emergency.

+4. FINAL PROJECT (10%)

-Each student is expected to make a short in-class presentation of 3-5 minutes related to one of the class topics in weeks 10-15.
+Each student is expected to make a short in-class presentation of 3-5 minutes related to one of the class topics in weeks 7-13.
+A written one-page summary of the main points of your presentation plus a list of the scholarly and research-based sources you used is due on sakai the day BEFORE the oral presentation is given in class.
+Late submissions will lower the grade.

 Students should pick an issue important to them that is related to the topic for the week they are assigned.
-Students should read at least TWO additional scholarly or research-based articles on their topic.
+In addition to the assigned reading, students should read at least TWO additional scholarly or research-based articles on their topic.
 Drawing on one's own work experience or the experience of others is also welcome.
-This is your opportunity to pursue an area in more depth.
+This is your opportunity to pursue an area related to this class in more depth and to go beyond the assigned materials.
+Presentations or projects done for other classes are not acceptable.